Dynatrace-India/dynatrace-india.github.io/trainings/dynatrace_basics_trainings_exercises.md

 Cheers to you for completing the code lab.
 We are happy that we helped you to prgress in APM career and understanding about Dynatrace.
 Do you have any suggestions or any mistakes you want to report please feel free to create and issue in our public repository and we will try our best to address it.
 [GitHub repository](https://github.com/Dynatrace-India/dynatrace-india.github.io/issues)

 For now, we say goodbye to you and if you need any help at anytime, please use this [link](https://github.com/Dynatrace-India/Dynatrace-India-ACE-Help/issues) and tell us what you need.
 We will jump in and help you.

+Please find the resources that will be useful for you to learn about all the lab activities that we completed.
+Clicking on this [link](assets/basics_101/presentations_tiaa1.zip) will let you to download all the resources in archive format.

 **Signing off,** <br>
 *Your Friends* <br>